bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/lectures.md

 * Understand  the concept of topological order
 * Understand the algorithms for computing topological order
 * Use topological order for dynamic programming on DAGs
+* Understand the properties of shortest paths and how SP can be computed on a DAG

 __Resources:__
 * __Lecture notes:__ [LN-topsort.pdf](docs/week12-LN-topsort.pdf)